silverfs/wikijs-datadump/manuals/cs5-internship/google-chronicle.md

 # What is it?
 [Google Chronicle](https://chronicle.security/) is a scaled, cloud-native security analytics platform for threat investigation and hunting.
 Google Chronicle is built for managing an incredible amount of data in an efficient manner within an enterprise network.
-It provides many benefits over other solutions, like threat detection at Google speed and scale through Intelligence data fusion and indexing via Google.
+It provides many benefits over other solutions, like threat detection at Google speed and scaling through Intelligence data fusion and indexing via Google.
 This provides a clear monitoring overview.

 # Data Collection